ranjanvrma/rock-paper-scissors/README.md

 - **Input Validation:** Handles invalid inputs gracefully and asks the user to try again.
 - **Replay Support:** Option to play multiple rounds without restarting the program.
 - **Exit Anytime:** Type `exit` to quit the game gracefully.
+- **Modular Code Structure:** Game logic is separated into reusable functions for easy extension.

 ---